 I used the Food Network’ recipe for Chocolate French Eclairs but had to make a couple of changes.
 I added a dash of cinnamon to the vanilla pudding.
 I made everything else exactly the way it was noted on the directions but the chocolate sauce turned out far to runny and thin for my liking.
 So, I simplified the whole process and just melted some chocolate in the microwave and dipped each eclair in it and was done.

 Making homemade Chocolate French Eclairs step by step with this food Network recipe can be a very long and painful 3 hour and 45 minute baking process.
-However, if you take the BAM method, you can have these delicious little Chocolate Eclairs completed in about 50 minutes.
+However, if you take our shortcuts, you can have these delicious little Chocolate Eclairs completed in about 50 minutes.

 Do not bother making the chocolate sauce just melt chocolate in the microwave and you are in business.One thing I would not change about this recipe is the choux as it is perfectly delicious.
 The choux is a light pastry dough used to make profiteroles, croquembouches, éclairs, French crullers, beignets, St. Honoré cake, Indonesian kue sus, and gougères and I just love that flaky and delicate dough.